-Launched in 1998, Rock the Garden has gone through plenty of changes since—from an intermittent, on-the-street jam to a 12,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2017, an eight-band, two-stage homage to the newly renovated Minneapolis Sculpture Garden.
+Launched in 1998, Rock the Garden has gone through plenty of changes since—from an intermittent, on-the-street jam to a 12,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2018, an eight-band, two-stage homage to the recently renovated Minneapolis Sculpture Garden.
 Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’s summer concert season.